Andreshk/cuda-lecture/PITCHME.md

 - a block of threads have the same view
 - different blocks have different views
 - the root of most optimizations is using shared memory better
-- idea - manually cache what you need and use it instead of global memory
+- idea - manually cache what you might need more than once and use it instead of global memory

 ---
 ## Global memory